 We never want to make a habit of relying on the manual safety, and the Four Cardinal Rules of Gun Safety are the keys absolute, but should we happen to make a mistake or suffer an accident, the manual safety will back us up.
 Think of it like a reserve parachute.

 A manual safety is also a hedge against a gun takeaway.
-There are many tales and recorded incidents of cops and some citizens who had their guns taken from them by attackers who proceeded to try and murder them with it.
+There are many tales and recorded incidents of cops and some citizens who had their guns taken from them by attackers who proceeded to try and use them on them.

 Guns that feature no manual safety are no impediment at all to the bad guy in this instance assuming they are loaded, and tragedy has followed in the wake of those incidents.